Bachelor of Business Administration in Accounting

 - foreign operations and

-Combining a well-rounded, challenging education with practical work experience, Temple’s Accounting Major program builds a solid foundation of technical and analytical skills and teaches students how to connect them to real-world applications, creating graduates prepared to read, write and speak the language of business and, as a result, pursue a career in accounting.
+Combining a well-rounded, challenging education with practical work experience, Temple’s Accounting program builds a solid foundation of technical and analytical skills, providing students with an understanding of the latest laws and regulations, as well as overall business globalization.
+You’ll learn how to connect these skills to real-world applications, preparing you to pursue a career in accounting.

-Graduates of the Accounting Major program interested in continuing their studies may also pursue Temple’s Master of Accountancy.
+Graduates of the Accounting BBA program who are interested in continuing their studies may also pursue Temple’s Master of Accountancy.

 Your Path to CPA Designation